 The African Lion Working Group (ALWG) was founded in October 1999 at Bela-Bela in South Africa.
 It consisted of 15 members then, and through the years steadily grew to 113 members in October 2018.
-Most of the group's activities involve electronic communication to provide a forum for discussion and debate about a large variety of lion-related topics.
+It functions in close relationship with the Cat Specialist Group and the Conservation Planning Specialist Group of the IUCN/Species Survival Commission.
+Most of the group's activities involve electronic communication to provide a of the group's activities involve electronic communication to provide a forum for discussion and debate about a large variety of lion-related topics.
 This resulted, amongst other things, in the drafting of a FIV fact sheet and a hunting policy.
 Recently, genetic integrity of free-ranging African lions has moved rapidly to the foreground of the group's attention, and a white paper on the subject is in the draft stadium at the moment.
 The unplanned and haphazard translocation of captive-bred lions is of great concern.